redoral/projectzero/README.md

 ### Getting Monsters

-There are 3 ways to get monster data with this API, and you can simply do this by specifying the endpoints.
+You can get all monsters, all monsters under a specific category (type), or a single monster.
+You can simply do all of these by specifying the endpoint.

 **Examples:**
 * http://localhost:3000/monsters - returns all of the monsters.